evildmp/afraid-to-commit/attendees_and_learners.rst

 * Leticia Ulloa
 * La Chilindrina
 * Anselmo ~ <agprocida@gmail.com> ~ anselmoprocida
-* Jesse Phillips - jessephillips - crazy change here! yikes!
+* Crazy Jesse Phillips - jessephillips - crazy change here! yikes!
+This is such a crazy change!
+It should not merge easily with master, I don't think!